 U.S. Navy cruisers are warships that played important roles in some of the nation’s wars.
-However, as with many other vessels that were constructed prior to the late 1970s, cruisers contained an excessive amount of asbestos, leading to a plethora of veterans and their families developing life-threatening asbestos-related illnesses.
+Yet, just like numerous other vessels that were constructed prior to the late 1970s to mid-1980s, cruisers contained an excessive amount of asbestos, leading to veterans and their families developing life-threatening asbestos-related illnesses.

 About Navy Cruisers

-U.S. Navy cruisers come in various different sizes, ranging from small protected cruisers to the enormous armored cruisers.
-According to the United States Navy, cruisers have the ability to take out airborne targets, as well as ocean, under waves, and on shore.
+U.S. Navy cruisers come in different sizes, ranging from small protected cruisers to huge armored cruisers.
+According to the U.S. Navy, cruisers have the ability to take out airborne targets, as well as the ocean, under waves, and onshore targets.

-A formal limit was placed on cruisers in 1922 by the by Washington Naval Treaty.
-However, when World War II started, cruisers became the most vessels the Navy had, after battleships were no longer used.
-Cruisers were used for shore raiding and bombardment, commerce raid, air defense and more.
+A formal limit was placed on cruisers in 1922 by the Washington Naval Treaty.
+When World War II started, however, cruisers became the most used vessels the Navy had, after battleships were no longer being utilized.
+Cruisers were used for shore raiding and bombardment, commerce raid, air defense, and more.

 When the Cold War started, the Navy created guided-missile cruisers.
 Guided-missile cruisers were used to provide air defense for the military.

 Today, six nations in the world operate cruisers, which include the United States, Japan, Greece, South Korea, Peru, and Russia.
 Only a few cruisers remain in operation for the Navy.
-The United States currently has 22 Ticonderoga-class guided missile cruisers in use in the Navy.
+The U.S. currently has 22 Ticonderoga-class guided-missile cruisers in use in the Navy.

 Navy Cruisers and Asbestos

 From the late 1920s until the late 1970s, asbestos was heavily used in the construction and repair of Navy cruisers.
 It was found in numerous parts of vessels, including: